kingZthefirst-cypher/sentiment_analyser/README.md

 # sentiment_analyser
-Used flairNlp library (link- https://github.com/flairNLP/flair) for out of the box sentiment analyser model, and built a rest API aroud it using django rest framework.
+Used flairNlp library (link- https://github.com/flairNLP/flair) for out of the box sentiment analyser model, and built a rest API around it using django rest framework.
 ## Usage-

 ### Steps-